History And school Of Life Drive Djokovic Through Controversies - UrduPoint

 In 2011 he enjoyed a spectacular year, winning three of three Slams and becoming world number one for the first time.

-In total, he has nine Australian Opens, seven Wimbledons, three US Open titles and two French Opens.
+In total, he has 10 Australian Opens, seven Wimbledons, three US Open titles and two French Opens.

 And time appears to be on his side in the quest to be considered the greatest of all time.